 - The Club will not administer any non-prescription medication containing aspirin - The Club will only administer non-prescription medication for a short initial period, dependant on the medication or the condition of the child.
-After this time medical attention should be sought - If the Club feels the child would benefit from medical attention rather than nonprescription medication, we reserve the right to refuse Club care until the child is seen by a medical practitioner - If a child needs liquid paracetamol or similar medication during their time at Club, such medication will be treated as prescription medication with the onus being on the parent to provide the medicine - On registration, parents will be asked to fill out a Medication Form to Consent to their child being given a specific type of liquid paracetamol or anti-histamine in particular circumstances such as an increase in the child's temperature or a wasp or bee sting.
-This form will state the dose to be given, the circumstances in which this can be given e.g. the temperature increase of their child, the specific brand name or type of non-prescription medication and a signed statement to say that this may be administered in an emergency if the Club CANNOT contact the parent - An emergency Club supply of fever relief (e.g. Calpol) and anti-histamines (e.g. Piriton) will be stored on site.
-This will be checked at regular intervals by the designated trained first aider to make sure that it complies with any instructions for storage and is still in date - If a child does exhibit the symptoms for which consent has been given to give nonprescription medication during the day, the Club will make every attempt to contact the child's parents.
-Where parents cannot be contacted then the Club manager will take the decision as to whether the child is safe to have this medication based on the time the child has been in the Club, the circumstances surrounding the need for this medication and the medical history of the child on their registration form, the Club manager can seek advice if needed from 111. - Giving non-prescription medication will be a last resort and the Club staff will use other methods first to try and alleviate the symptoms (where appropriate).
-The child will be closely monitored until the parents collect the child, this will be recorded on the Monitoring Form. - For any non-prescription cream for skin conditions e.g. Sudocrem, prior written permission must be obtained from the parent and the onus is on the parent to provide the cream which should be clearly labelled with the child's name - If any child is brought to the Club in a condition in which he/she may require medication sometime during the day, the manager will decide if the child is fit to be left at the Club.
-If the child is staying, the parent must be asked if any kind of medication has already been given, at what time and in what dosage and this must be stated on the medication form
+After this time medical attention should be sought - If the Club feels the child would benefit from medical attention rather than non-prescription medication, we reserve the right to refuse Club care until the child is seen by a medical practitioner - If a child needs liquid paracetamol or similar medication during their time at Club, such medication will be treated as prescription medication with the onus being on the parent to provide the medicine unless in an emergency situation. - On registration, parents will be asked to fill out a Medication Form to Consent to their child being given a specific type of liquid paracetamol or anti-histamine in particular circumstances such as an increase in the child's temperature or a wasp or bee sting.
+This form will state the dose to be given, the circumstances in which this can be given e.g. the temperature increase of their child, the specific brand name or type of non-prescription medication and a signed statement to say that this may be administered in an emergency if the Club CANNOT contact the parent - An emergency Club supply of fever relief liquid paracetamol (e.g. Calpol) and anti-histamines (e.g. Piriton) will be stored on site.
+This will be checked at regular intervals by the designated trained first aider to make sure that it complies with any instructions for storage and is still in date - If a child does exhibit the symptoms for which consent has been given to give non-prescription medication during the day, the Club will make every attempt to contact the child's parents.
+Where parents cannot be contacted then the Club manager will take the decision as to whether the child is safe to have this medication based on the time the child has been in the Club, the circumstances surrounding the need for this medication and the medical history of the child on their registration form, the Club Manager can seek advice if needed from 111. - Giving non-prescription medication will be a last resort and the Club staff will use other methods first to try and alleviate the symptoms (where appropriate).
+The child will be closely monitored until the parents collect the child, this will be recorded on the child illness child illness monitoring form. - For any non-prescription cream for skin conditions e.g. Sudocrem, prior written permission must be obtained from the parent and the onus is on the parent to provide the cream which should be clearly labelled with the child's name